-Students are part of a thriving community of postgraduate scholars and practitioners working within a School-wide framework for postgraduate research and experimentation.
-Within this course you will be invited to interrogate, test and apply the most recent thinking and practices within your particular field.
-You will then be encouraged to explore, experiment and innovate by developing your own contemporary performance practice(s), whilst conducting your own research into performance, pushing the boundaries within your chosen field.
+Students are part of a thriving community of postgraduate scholars and practitioners working within a School-wide framework for research and experimentation.
+They will be invited to interrogate, test and apply the most recent thinking and practices within their particular field, and be encouraged to explore, experiment and innovate by developing their own contemporary performance practice(s), whilst conducting research into performance, and pushing the boundaries within their chosen field.
 Throughout, emphasis will be placed on process through a mutually interdependent relationship between theory and practice.

 The course values the particular skills and personal proposals that individual students bring to it.
-The interests that you and your peers express will help shape the timetable and content of course units, some of which will be undertaken with students of other specialist postgraduate courses.
+The interests that they express will help shape the timetable and content of course units, some of which will be undertaken with students of other specialist postgraduate courses.
 The course also draws on Central’s contacts with organisations and practitioners engaged in the development of new work and innovative practices within the performance industries.

 - participate in workshops and seminars to investigate the relationship between the concepts and materials of performance

 - analyse making, performing and spectatorship as interrelated activities